apache/activemq-artemis/docs/user-manual/en/message-grouping.md

 id assigned, the handlers will decide between them which route the message should take.

-There are 2 types of handlers; Local and Remote.
-Each cluster should choose 1 node to have a local grouping handler and all the other nodes should have remote handlers- it's the local handler that actually makes the decision as to what route should be used, all the other remote handlers converse with this.
-Here is a sample config for both types of handler, this should be configured in the *broker.xml* file.
+Here is a sample config for each type of handler.
+This should be configured in `broker.xml`.

     <grouping-handler name="my-grouping-handler">
        <type>LOCAL</type>